 As of January 2020, CMS required a modifier to indicate an occupational therapy assistant provided the services.
 This change was required as part of the Balanced Budget Act (BBA) of 2018 (the same bill that repealed the Therapy Cap).
 The use of the modifier is preparatory for a 15% reduction in reimbursement for services provided by OTAs starting January 1, 2022.
-AOTA is actively lobbying Congress to change the reduction and add exemptions for rural areas through the SMART Act.
-To learn more about the OTA modifier check out this article.
+AOTA is actively lobbying Congress to change the reduction and add exemptions for rural and medically underserved areas through the SMART Act.
+To learn more about the OTA modifier and payment differential check out this article.